nhselect/step1-training/content/user-guide/centremanager/01-registration/self-registering-for-your-profile/index.md

 12. Make a note of your **delegate number​**

-13. Your registration will require approval from your **Clinical Centre Manager or Administrator** before you can log in​
+13. Your registration will require approval from **HEE TEL** before you can log in​ (they will do this within 2 working days, Monday to Friday)

 14. View and make a note of your local **centre contact** information, this is who you will contact should you need support (this should be your Trust-wide non-clinical DLS centre manager)